jkzorz/SituSeq/README.md

 # SituSeq
+*SituSeq* is a workflow for the remote and offline analysis of Nanopore-generated 16S rRNA amplicon data.
+The first step is **Preprocessing** of your raw reads, which includes concatenating files, removing primers, and filtering sequences for length.
+Next, there are two options:
+- **Stream1**: Assign taxonomy to 16S rRNA amplicon data.
+This method only requires R
+- **Stream2**: Perform a BLAST search of your Nanopore sequences against a custom built database containing sequences of interest

-*SituSeq* is a workflow for the analysis of Nanopore-generated 16S rRNA amplicon data.
-The main workflow (Stream1) only requires R, and can be conducted entirely offline.
-It was designed to be implemented by researchers with any level of bioinformatics experience using a standard spec laptop.
+SituSeq was designed to be implemented by researchers with any level of bioinformatics experience using a standard spec laptop.
 All you have to do is copy and paste the code!

 # Installation
 Before running the workflows offline, the following programs need to be installed.
 Note that R is required for both stream 1 and stream 2 analyses.